rohitpochugari/olmo-sft-evaluation/sft-vea-discrepancy-audit.md

 **Follow-up completed:** The exact `5e-5-step10000` rerun produced256/800 (32.0%), versus264/800 (33.0%) for released-main.
 Therefore the checkpoint difference did not explain the gap under our fixed setup.
 See [the completed rerun report](sft-checkpoint-rerun.md).
 The candidate explanation below records the earlier audit and is superseded by this experiment.

 Our released-main SFT run has 264/800 VEA-positive responses (33.0%).
 The research's `5e-5-step10000` JailbreakBench run has 492/800 (61.5%): a 28.5 percentage-point gap.
 A model/checkpoint difference is the strongest identified candidate; it is not a demonstrated causal explanation.
-We found three clear judge false negatives, but these alone would move our rate only to 267/800 (33.375%).

 ## Confirmed model difference

 Our deployed revision is `a6d7f3cf497c7049712c13a664c65c7992f2da0c`, verified in the paused endpoint UI.
 Its merge configuration combines equal-weight SFT models from learning rates `1e-4` and `5e-5`, both at step10790.
 The paper's SFT judgment data contains only the `5e-5` sweep, steps1000–10000.
 It does not report our merged release's VEA rate.